oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Inconsistent CVSS
 <inconsistent-cvss>
-It MUST be tested that the given CVSS properties do not contradict the CVSS vector.
+It SHALL be tested that the given CVSS properties do not contradict the CVSS vector.

 The relevant paths for this test are: